bempp/kifmm/kifmm/README.md

 We use Maturin for Python bindings, and provide an example of installation using the `uv` package manager for Python below.

-In order to enable plotting with MayaVi only Python 3.10.* is currently supported,
+In order to enable plotting with MayaVi only Python 3.10.* is currently supported.

+Dependencies are provided in the associated `pyproject.toml` file.

 1. Begin by installing Maturin (and pip) in a new virtual environment.